bksaechao/LIRI/README.md

   <li>On the next screen, scroll down to where you see your client id and client secret.
   <li>Clone this repository if you have not already done it.
   <li>You will then need to create your own .env file within the application and include your developer credentials. replace asterisks in the image below with your own credentials.
   <li>You will also need to run "npm i" without the quotes in the node terminal to install the required packages to properly run this app.
+Make sure you are in the LIRI file before running "npm i."
+If you are not, change directory into the LIRI file by typing cd + file name in the terminal.
 </ol>
 <img src="images/envfile.png" alt="env" height="200" width="350">